 Aerial view of a Fin whale | Image Courtesy: NOAA

 Weight: 74 tonnes

-While fin whales are usually recognized by curved dorsal fin and distinctive asymmetrical markings on the body, they are often misidentified as a blue whale or sei whale.
+While fin whales are usually recognized by curved dorsal fins and distinctive asymmetrical markings on the body, they are often misidentified as blue whales or sei whales.

 A mother Sei whale with her calf | Image Courtesy: Christin Khan

 The Sei whale is a large whale species in the genus Balaenoptera (same as the fin whale).
 They are blueish grey in appearance and feature a pointed rostrum (front part of the whale’s mouth, including the jaw) and arched dorsal fin.
 Sei whales may often present with flesh wounds (white scars) all over their body.
 These scars are believed to be a result of “cookie-cutter” shark bites.